Skip to main content

 Dean Clarke / Shutterstock

-What is the ideal watering schedule?
+What is the ideal schedule for watering grass seed?

 It’s dangerous to both underwater and overwater your seeds, so it’s crucial to find that watering sweet spot.
 Here's how to find it:

 Step 1: Water your grass seeds daily, except for days when it rains.
+Watering your grass seeds directly before or after a storm leads to overwatering.

+Step 2: Wait until the hottest part of the day has ended (but before sunset) to water your seeds.
 Having wet soil overnight can lead to fungal infections, so give your soil plenty of time to dry out before it gets dark.

+Step 3: Water the seeds frequently but with small amounts of water.
 The top 2 inches of your soil should be moist, but not soggy.
-This typically takes five to ten minutes of watering to achieve, depending on how moist your soil was to start with.
+This typically takes 5 to 10 minutes of watering to achieve, depending on how moist your soil was to start with.

 Step 4: Calculate how much water your lawn needs by measuring how much water it takes to moisten 1 square foot of ground, and then multiply this by the total square footage of your lawn.

 Step 5: Angle your water hose so the water is coming from above the seeds — spraying water directly onto your seeds could wash them away.
+A spray attachment is helpful for this, but you can also place your thumb over part of the opening to achieve the same effect.

 A person holding a watering hose up, spraying water in an arc.